Marxist historiography: In the West

 Thompson's work was also significant because of the way he defined "class".
 He argued that class was not a structure, but a relationship that changed over time.
 Thompson's work is commonly considered the most influential work of history in the twentieth century and a crucial catalyst for social history and from social history to gender history and other studies of marginalized peoples.
 His essay, "Time, Work, Discipline, and Industrial Capitalism" is also hugely influential and argues that industrial capitalism fundamentally altered (and accelerated) humans' relationship to time.
 He opened the gates for a generation of labour historians, such as David Montgomery (1927–2011) and Herbert Gutman (1928–1985), who made similar studies of the American working classes.

-Perhaps the best known of the Communist historians was E. B. Hobsbawm(1917–2012).
-He is credited for establishing many of the basic historical arguments of current historiography and synthesizing huge amounts of modern historical data across time and space – most famously in his trilogy: The Age of Revolutions, The Age of Empires, and The Age of Extremes.
+Perhaps the best known of the Communist historians was Eric Hobsbawm (1917–2012).
+He is credited for establishing many of the basic historical arguments of current historiography and synthesizing huge amounts of modern historical data across time and space – most famously in his tetralogy: the first three books: The Age of Revolution, The Age of Capital, and The Age of Empire – covering "the long nineteenth century", followed by The Age of Extremes which focuses on "the short twentieth century".
 Hobsbawm's Bandits is another example of this group's work.

 C. L. R. James (1901–1989) was also a great pioneer of the 'history from below' approach.
 Living in Britain when he wrote his most notable work The Black Jacobins (1938), he was an anti-Stalinist Marxist and so outside of the CPGB.
 The Black Jacobins was the first professional historical account of the greatest and only successful slave revolt in colonial American history, the Haitian Revolution.
 James's history is still touted as a remarkable work of history nearly a century after publication, an immense work of historical investigation, story-telling, and creativity.

 Other important British Marxist historians included Raphael Samuel (1934–1996), A. L. Morton (1903–1987), and Brian Pearce (1915–2008).

 In the United States, Marxist historiography greatly influenced the history of slavery and labour history.
 Marxist historiography also greatly influenced French historians, including France's most famous and enduring historian Fernand Braudel (1902–1985), as well as Italian historians, most famously the Autonomous Marxist and micro-history fields.